HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Software installation

-A manual installation of TBB, Boost, Scotch and METIS requires appropriate modification of variables tbb$\_$dir, boost$\_$dir, scotch$\_$dir and metis$\_$dir in the SConstruct file.
-After that, compile everything within the HLIBpro installation directory with

-The last terminal command is usually not necessary when using the provided SCons makefiles.\\ \textbf{An alternative - Using the Auxiliary Library Package.} As an alternative to the manual installing of all required packages (listed above), the HLIBpro provides a \textit{tar.gz} file with all auxiliary library packages.
-Download and unpack it into your HLIBpro directory:

-Create a copy of \texttt{SConstruct} file , since the original \texttt{SConstruct} file will be overwritten.
-Afterwards, by calling \texttt{scons} you may compile the HLIBpro examples using the provided libraries.\\ \textbf{Adding HLIBCov to HLIBpro.} For default settings/paths, there is no need to change \textit{SConstruct} file.
-To compile HLIBCov, add the following line to \textit{/examples/SConscript}
+To install HLIBpro on MacOS and Windows, we refer the reader to \url{www.HLIBpro.com} for further details.

+\paragraph{Hardware.} All of the numerical experiments herein are performed on a Dell workstation with two Intel(R) Xeon(R) E5-2680 v2 CPUs (2.80GHz, 10 cores/20 threads) and 128 GB main memory. \paragraph{Adding HLIBCov to HLIBpro.} The easiest form of compiling HLIBCov is by using the compilation system of HLIBpro.
+For this, the source code file of HLIBCov is placed in the \textit{examples} directory of HLIBpro and an entry is added to the file \textit{examples/SConscript}:

-\textbf{Input of the HLIBCov}\\ The input contains in the first line the total number of locations $N$.
+Afterwards, the make process of HLIBpro is run to compile also HLIBCov (see HLIBpro installation instructions at \url{www.hlibpro.com}). \paragraph{Input of HLIBCov.} The input contained in the first line is the total number of locations $N$.
 Lines $2,...,N+1$ contain the coordinates $x_i$, $y_i$, and the measurement value.
-An example
+An example is provided below;

-The HLIBpro requires neither a list of finite elements nor a list of edges.
-On the github we provide few input files examples of different size.\\ \textbf{Output of the HLIBCov}\\ The main output is the three identified parameter values $\thetab=(\ell,\nu,\sigma^2)$.
-The auxiliary output may include a lot of details: $\H$-matrix details (the maximal rank $k$, the maximal accuracy in each sub-block, Frobenius and spectral norms of $\tilde{\bC}$, $\tilde{\bL}$, ${\tilde{\bL}}^{-1}$, $\Vert \bI-{\tilde{\bL}\tilde{\bL}^\top}^{-1} \Vert$).
-Additionally, you can also print out iterations of the maximization algorithm.
-An example an output file below contains two iterations: index, $\nu$, $\ell$, $\sigma^2$, $\tilde{\LL}$, and the residual of the iterative method
+HLIBpro requires neither a list of finite elements nor a list of edges.
+We provide several examples of few input files of different size on the open-access file hosting service GitHub (\url{https://github.com/litvinen/HLIBCov.git}).
+We added two data sets to GitHub: data.tar.gz and moisture$\_$data.zip.
+Both examples contain multiple data sets of different sizes. \paragraph{Output of HLIBCov.} The main output is the three identified parameter values $\thetab=(\ell,\nu,\sigma^2)^\top$.
+The auxiliary output may include many details: $\H$-matrix details (the maximal rank $k$, the maximal accuracy in each sub-block, and the Frobenius and spectral norms of $\widetilde{\bC}$, $\widetilde{\bL}$, ${\widetilde{\bL}}^{-1}$, $\Vert \bI-{\widetilde{\bL}\widetilde{\bL}^\top}^{-1} \Vert$).
+Additionally, iterations of the maximization algorithm can also be printed out.
+The example of an output file provided below contains two iterations: the index, $\nu$, $\ell$, $\sigma^2$, $\widetilde{\LL}$, and the residual $\mbox{TOL}$ of the iterative method: